 Conveniently located to serve The Woodlands, Houston, and Shenandoah

-Abdominoplasty, known more commonly as a tummy tuck, is a major surgical procedure to remove excess skin and fat from the middle and lower abdomen and to tighten the muscles of the abdominal wall.
+Abdominoplasty, known more commonly as a tummy tuck, is a major surgical procedure to remove excess skin and fat from the middle and lower abdomen and tighten the muscles of the abdominal wall.
 The procedure can dramatically reduce the appearance of a protruding abdomen.

 At Lahiri Plastic Surgery, we offer tummy tuck surgery for patients in The Woodlands with loose abdominal skin, stubborn stomach fat, and weakened abdominal muscles who want to improve the appearance of their stomach.